Broadband and working from home

 VOIP and video conferencing

-Good news if you use Skype or similar for voice calls - they use little bandwidth so you do not need a superfast connection.
+Good news if you use Skype or other VOIP tools for voice calls - they only require a relatively small amount of bandwidth so you do not need a superfast connection.

 But video calling is a lot more demanding.
 Skype recommends a minimum speed of 300Kb down and 300Kb up for the lowest quality video, and 1.5Mb (down and upload) for the highest.
 Other video chat services recommend even more - up to 3Mb for Google Hangouts and Apple Facetime, for example.
 The bandwidth requirements also increase the more people are involved.

-It’s not just the download speed you need to consider with video conferencing either, and this is where ADSL broadband will struggle.
-While most connections will easily cope with downloading at 3Mb, the maximum upload rate is going to be 1Mb, and is often much lower.
+It’s not just download speed you need to consider with video conferencing either.
+The upload rate is important, and this is where ADSL broadband will struggle.
+While most connections will easily cope with downloading at 3Mb, the maximum upload rate of any ADSL service is going to be 1Mb (and that should be considered a theoretical speed - in practice it will often be much slower).

-Fibre optic broadband is far better suited to video conferencing as they can provide upload speed up to 20Mb.
+Fibre optic broadband is far better suited to video conferencing as this technology can deliver upload speeds up to 20Mb.

 File downloads and uploads